-TDK has also been successful in obtaining clearer images by increasing the number of channels up to 64.
-Figure 6 shows an MR magnetic sensor unit from TDK and a 64ch (channel) sensor array.
+TDK has continued to optimize the design by increasing the number of channels up to 64 to obtain clearer images.
+Figure 6 shows a prototype MR magnetic sensor unit from TDK and a 64ch (channel) sensor array.

 The white curved lines in the photo, which are similar to the isobar lines of a weather map, connect points with magnetic field intensity equal to around the heart at the time of measurement supporting R waves of the electrocardiogram.
 The red area and blue area represent the differences in the direction of the lines of magnetic force.
 The red area shows the direction in which the line of magnetic force is ballooning.
 The blue area shows the direction in which the line of magnetic force is drawing inwards.
 R waves of the electrocardiogram accompany the contraction of the ventricles.
 Judging from the magnetic field distribution, direction of the line of magnetic force, and the right hand screw rule, it can be estimated that the action potential of the heart at this time is flowing in the direction shown by the green arrow.

-The biomagnetic measurement system from TDK, which uses MR elements, has a system cost that is 1/10th of the SQUI flux meter, which is expensive, bulky, and requires a liquid helium cooling device (Dewar).
-In addition, it is capable of measurement at room temperature (without cooling), and also has excellent operability and portability, which are various advantages from the research aspect as well as the clinical aspect.
+The prototype biomagnetic measurement system being developed by TDK, which uses MR elements is being designed to be a more convenient and less expensive system than the SQUID flux meter, which is expensive, bulky, and requires a liquid helium cooling device (Dewar).
+In addition, TDK’s new biomagnetic system is being developed to enable measurement at room temperature (without cooling), and to allow for improved operability and portability.

-The application of magnetocardiograms for clinical diagnosis is still in the initial phase, and once magnetocardiographs which can be used at room temperature are implemented and become freely available, they may usher in major innovations in the diagnosis of heart diseases as well as other diseases.
+The application of magnetocardiograms for clinical diagnosis is still in the initial development phase, and once magnetocardiographs, which can be used at room temperature, are fully developed, tested, and cleared or approved by the relevant regulatory authorities, they may usher in major innovations in the diagnosis of heart diseases as well as other diseases.

 For example, the images obtained as X-ray images, X-ray-CT, and MRI, are static morphological images.
 These are useful for diagnosis of morphological disorders such as fractures, but cannot be used for functional diagnosis.
 Therefore, while the electrocardiograph is used for diagnosis of heart disease, the magnetic field measured using the magnetocardiograph is a vector having magnitude and direction.
-By obtaining the source from the magnetic field distribution around the heart, in other words, “Solving the inverse problem”, it can also estimate the transmission route of the activity current.
-And, by comparing it to the electrocardiogram, it is also possible to obtain useful information from the magnetic field waveform leading to diagnosis of diseases.
+By obtaining the source from the magnetic field distribution around the heart, in other words, “Solving the inverse problem”, it is possible that this may one day be used to estimate the transmission route of the activity current.
+And, by comparing it to the electrocardiogram, it is also possible this may be used in the future to obtain useful information from the magnetic field waveform leading to diagnosis of diseases.

-It is especially expected to help in diagnosis of ischemic heart disease.
+In particular, it is expected to one day be used to help in the diagnosis of ischemic heart disease.
 Ischemic heart disease is a disease in which there is a temporary deficiency of blood flowing to the cardiac muscles, and if it becomes serious, it could lead to angina pectoris or myocardial infarction.
-Early discovery is difficult using an electrocardiogram, but detection may be possible by temporal mapping of the magnetic field distribution using a magnetocardiograph.
+Early discovery is difficult using an electrocardiogram, but detection may be possible in the future by temporal mapping of the magnetic field distribution using a magnetocardiograph.

 And, for newborns with congenital heart disease, discovery of the disease during the fetal stage can smooth early actions in emergency situations and the treatment process after birth.

 A fetus in a uterus is covered with a material called vernix.
 Vernix has high electrical insulation and shuts off almost all the current from the heart.
 Therefore, taking an electrocardiogram of a fetus is quite difficult and there was no way other than using an ultrasonograph (echo), which can only show shapes.
 On the other hand, the lines of magnetic force can pass through without being affected by vernix, which enables magnetocardiograms.
-Also, the magnetic field intensity weakens rapidly in inverse proportion to the square of the distance from the source, and hence it is possible to measure the cardiac magnetic fields of the fetus only without being affected by the cardiac magnetic fields of the mother.
-This is also another merit which is characteristic to the magnetocardiograph.
+Also, the magnetic field intensity weakens rapidly in inverse proportion to the square of the distance from the source, and hence it is possible that one day magnetocardiographic technology may be developed to measure the cardiac magnetic fields of the fetus only without being affected by the cardiac magnetic fields of the mother.

-Further, since it is capable of measuring weak magnetic fields easily and non-invasively, it is expected to be used not only in the medical field, but also in the fields of wearable health care devices and sports science.
+Further, since this technology is expected to be capable of measuring weak magnetic fields easily and non-invasively, it may also have future applications the fields of wearable health care devices and sports science.

 SQUID flux meters have been used measurements of biomagnetic fields, but the system itself is expensive and bulky and has basic flaws such as high running cost including the cost of periodically supplied liquid helium for cooling.
-As a result, it is expected to have a system which is low-cost and easy-to-use and can substitute SQUID flux meters worldwide.
+As a result, it is expected that clinicians would be interested in a lower-cost and easy-to-use substitute SQUID flux meters.

-To meet such a need, TDK developed biomagnetic sensors using compact and highly sensitive MR magnetic sensors by development of applications using advanced thin-film technology and spintronics technology cultivated through the manufacture of HDD heads.
-Their magnetic resolution is of the order of a few tens of pT (10-11T), which is about 1000 times that of the existing MR magnetic sensors, and it is approaching the domain of the SQUID flux meter.
-And, through collaborative research with the graduate school of the Tokyo Medical and Dental University, TDK has developed a biomagnetic measurement system using a multi-channel MR magnetic sensor array, and we are the first organization in the world to successfully carry out measurement of the cardiacmagnetic fields at room temperature, and visualization (imaging) of the cardiac magnetic field distribution.
+To meet such a need, TDK is developing biomagnetic sensors using compact and highly sensitive MR magnetic sensors using advanced thin-film technology and spintronics technology cultivated through the manufacture of HDD heads.
+Their magnetic resolution is designed to be on the order of a few tens of pT (10-11T), which is about 1000 times that of the existing MR magnetic sensors, and approaching the domain of the SQUID flux meter.
+Through collaborative research with the graduate school of the Tokyo Medical and Dental University, TDK has developed a prototype biomagnetic measurement system using a multi-channel MR magnetic sensor array, and we are the first organization in the world to successfully carry out proof-of-concept measurement of the cardiacmagnetic fields at room temperature, and visualization (imaging) of the cardiac magnetic field distribution.

 TDK is also working on the development of a biomagnetic field measurement system with a resolution of a few pT.
 By coming closer to the domain which could only be measured using a SQUID flux meter up to now, it is expected to be useful in the diagnosis of atrial diseases such as atrial fibrillation.

-Furthermore, the resolution of a few pT is at a level that enables measuring of brain magnetic fields which are weaker than heart magnetic fields.
+Furthermore, the resolution of a few pT is at a level that is expected to have future potential uses in measuring of brain magnetic fields which are weaker than heart magnetic fields.
 As for biomagnetic fields, more research is being conducted on magnetoencephalograms than on magnetocardiograms.
-Compared to a potentiometric electroencephalograph, a magnetoencephalograph is less affected by a skull and is able to obtain sharper information.
+Compared to a potentiometric electroencephalograph, a magnetoencephalograph is expected to be less affected by a skull and is able to obtain sharper information.
 However, it is expected that a resolution of 0.5 pT or less will be required for identifying the abnormal part that generates brain wave patterns unique to patients with epilepsy, for finding causes of the serious disease ALS (Amyotrophic lateral sclerosis), and for clarifying alpha waves emitted from brains in meditation.
 Although this is an extremely difficult field of MR magnetic sensors, TDK will work to contribute to advanced research in biomagnetic fields by utilizing the characteristics and advantages of MR magnetic sensors.

 MR magnetic sensors from TDK have the potential to be widely used in various applications other than biomagnetic field measurement.
-Since they can carry out measurement non-invasively and at room temperature, they can potentially be used in the field of non-destructive testing, such as magnetic particle testing (MT), to examine minute flaws that cannot be discovered by visual inspection.
+Since they are designed to carry out measurement non-invasively and at room temperature, they can potentially be used in the field of non-destructive testing, such as magnetic particle testing (MT), to examine minute flaws that cannot be discovered by visual inspection.

-They also achieve the compactness which is characteristic of MR elements, and help in making mobile devices such as smartphones more convenient, and can also be considered for use in applications such as wearable VR (virtual reality) devices, health care devices, and even in internal body examination devices, and artificial organs.
+They also achieve the compactness which is characteristic of MR elements, and may be able to help in making mobile devices such as smartphones more convenient, and can also be considered for use in applications such as wearable VR (virtual reality) devices, health care devices, and even in internal body examination devices, and artificial organs.

-Please watch out for biomagnetic measurement systems which can carry out measurement of extremely highly sensitive biomagnetic fields easily and at low cost, and magnetic sensor technology from TDK using advanced spintronics technology.
+Please watch out for future biomagnetic measurement systems which will be designed to carry out measurement of extremely highly sensitive biomagnetic fields easily and at low cost, and magnetic sensor technology from TDK using advanced spintronics technology.

-If you have any projects where the TDK technologies and products presented in this article can be used, please feel free to get in touch with us.
-TDK is also planning to hold demonstrations where you can observe and also personally experience the working of the biomagnetic measurement system which uses MR magnetic sensors.
+If you have any projects where the TDK MR sensor components presented in this article can be used, please feel free to get in touch with us.
+TDK is also planning to hold demonstrations where you can observe and also personally experience the working of a prototype biomagnetic measurement system which uses MR magnetic sensor components.